 LINK to funeral service

-Clicking on the link above will bring you to our facebook page (sign-in is NOT required), to view a live-stream of the funeral service.
-The live-stream will begin a few minutes before the service at 11:30 on Friday, May 20th.
+Click on the link (above) to connect to our facebook page (sign in is NOT required).
+A livestream of the funeral service will begin a few minutes before 11am on Friday, Jan 6th.